Dasharo/docs/docs/guides/lab-assembly/pcengines.md

 or RTE v1.0.0
 * RTE power supply 5V 2A Micro-USB
 * 10x standard female-female connection wire 2.54 mm raster
-* 4x RJ45 cable: 1 for RTE and 3 for the platform
+* 4x RJ45 cable: 1 for RTE and 3 for the platform OR
+  * 5x RJ45 cable for apu4: 1 for RTE and 4 for the platform

 * [apu2/3/4/6](https://www.pcengines.ch/apu2.htm)